 We were visiting McLeod clutches with Billy Johnson to discuss some of the nuances of a clutch for Project Retromod RX-7.
 Here we are with our hosts drag racing greats Lisa and Gary Kubo who are McLeod employees.
-While we were there, we got to check out some of the production parts for McLeod’s new PPT clutch line.
+While we were there, we got to check out some of the production parts for McLeod’s new PTT clutch line.
 McLeod is well known for making indestructible drag racing clutches and ultra-high-power capable clutches for drifting and road racing.
 They are also well known for making super streetable clutches with incredible torque handling capability.

-With the PPT line, McLeod will also start to be able to offer drag, road race, open wheel, prototype, and circle track-type super low inertia clutches much like the offerings from Tilton, AP, and Quartermaster.
+With the PTT line, McLeod will also start to be able to offer drag, road race, open wheel, prototype, and circle track-type super low inertia clutches much like the offerings from Tilton, AP, and Quartermaster.
 Although they are low inertia, they will still have some of McLeod’s famous torque capacity and ease of driving smoothness.

-The amount of pressure plate clamping force, pedal effort, release point, and engagement speed can be precisely tailored with a PPT clutch.
+The amount of pressure plate clamping force, pedal effort, release point, and engagement speed can be precisely tailored with a PTT clutch.
 Look at the huge array of different diaphragm springs that can be used to tune these characteristics for every diameter of clutch.

 The clutch covers are designed for low intertia.
 This is a full cover with venting to reduce inertia and improve cooling of the discs.
 For race-type bell housings with relocated starters, you can even get a reverse-mounted ring gear mounted on the clutch cover with a minimalistic flywheel for the ultimate in low inertia